Dormer Loft Conversion Cost

 Plasterboards should be placed on each wall and bolted into place.
 This will then be followed by the application of adhesive, which is one of the most important layers as it will ensure the plaster dries evenly.

 The plaster itself should be mixed into cold water and should only be applied when it has a custard-like consistency.
-The plaster will then be painted onto walls in an upwards motion.
+The plaster will then be painted onto walls in an upward motion.
 After the first coat has been laid on, it can be smoothed over after 20 minutes of drying time.
 The surface can then be scraped, and the process begins again.

 To finish off, a small amount of water is applied to the surface; then a trowel is used to smoothen out the area.
 To ensure there is no excess plaster, sandpaper can be used to remove any unnecessary debris.